mojodojodev/mojodojo.dev/general/chris_faq.md

 ## JIT
 We use JIT compilation for on-demand generation of code, but don't do any "devirtualization or specialization" tricks that dynamic languages use to get performance.
 Instead we honor dynamism and give programmers the ability to express static things if they want it.
 This provides a simple and predictable programming model which scales.

+### Speed
+JIT performance is generally the same as AOT performance.
+It does take time to compile code, but once you do that, you get generally the same code.

 ## Parallelism
 MPI is a C api IIRC so you can use it from Mojo in principle, but we haven't tried or put any effort into that.
 Parallelism and distribution are not "optional" in the new world of compute, and we'd rather provide first class support for solving these age old problems.